IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/README.md

-# Shiny apps in the IBM data science experience
+# Shiny apps in the IBM data science experience with Optimization.

-Shiny Apps for datascience.ibm.com
+This app is extended the capabilities of the [original app](https://github.com/IBMDataScience/dsx-shiny-apps) by enabling you to select a number of ambulances that will then be optimally poisitionned to be able to handle the accidents in New York.

+It is an example of how to mix Optimization written in Python with a R prediction.
+The Python script will be run on CPLEX Service, thanks to the R docloud connector.

+The optimization model is an adaptation of an official CPLEX for Pythion example: [best shop locations](https://github.com/IBMDecisionOptimization/docplex-examples/blob/master/examples/mp/jupyter/chicago_coffee_shops.ipynb)

 ## Predictions of car accident in NYC based on weather data: